SirPepe/ornament/Readme.md

 // testEl.log logs "Adopted!"
 ```

+You can also still use the regular `adoptedCallback()`.

 ### `@formAssociated()`

-**Method decorator** that causes decorated class methods to run when a
+**Method and class field decorator** that causes decorated class methods to run
-form-associated component's form owner changes and its `formAssociatedCallback()`
+when a form-associated component's form owner changes and its
-fires:
+`formAssociatedCallback()` fires:

 ```javascript
 import { define, formAssociated } from "@sirpepe/ornament";